lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 [![icon, guidelines for adaptation](https://www.churchofjesuschrist.org/imgs/27e2854ed6828522f00e45c6ce90134d5ca4ab00/full/%21100%2C/0/default)](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3 "/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3") If a unit has few children, the meeting may be held under the direction of the stake presidency.
 Some or all of the wards in the stake meet together.

 For more information, see [Temple and Priesthood Preparation](https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation "https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation") on ChurchofJesusChrist.org.

+12.1.8

+### Baptism and Confirmation Preparation Meeting

+Parents have the primary responsibility to teach their children about baptism and confirmation.
+To support them, the Primary presidency plans a Baptism and Confirmation Preparation meeting near the beginning of each year.
+The bishopric gives direction.

+This meeting is for children in the Valiant 7 class and their parents and teachers.
+The meeting has the following purposes:

+- Help children understand the covenant they make at baptism with Heavenly Father and the blessings they receive as they live that covenant.
+- Help children learn the importance of becoming a member of The Church of Jesus Christ of Latter-day Saints.
+- Help children understand the gift of the Holy Ghost and how it can bless them.
+- Help children understand that when they partake of the sacrament, they renew their baptismal covenant.

+The meeting may be held during Primary on Sunday, at another time on Sunday, or at a different time.
+A member of the bishopric conducts.
+At least one member of the Primary presidency attends.

+If a unit has few children, the meeting may be held under the direction of the stake presidency.
+Some or all of the wards in the stake may meet together.

 12.2